CloudWithChris/cloudwithchris.com/content/blog/github-action-docker-dotnet-core.md

     required: false
   protocol:
     description:
-      'Protocol used on the website.
+      'Protocol used on the site.
 Options are either HTTP or HTTPS.
 This is used for converting any relative links to the original source, including the canonical URL.'
     required: false
 runs:
   using: 'docker'